 2. Visit the monuments in the park

 Herrngarten is a historical garden.
-To know about the history of the garden, scroll down further.
-The tomb of Landgravine Caroline, the Goethe Monument, and the memorial stone of Princess Elizabeth are some of the monuments that adorn the garden.
+To learn about the history of the garden, scroll down further.
+The tomb of Landgravine Caroline, the Goethe Monument, and the memorial stone of Princess Elizabeth are some monuments that adorn the garden.

 3. Enjoy a meal at Cafe Leyli

 Located inside the park, this restaurant serves good food and provides a lovely view of the park.
-So, while you are in the garden, do pay a visit here for a cup of coffee or a mug of beer or plan a lunch to enjoy some persian delights.
+So, while in the garden, pay a visit for a cup of coffee or a mug of beer or plan lunch to enjoy some Persian delights.
 More information can be found on their website: https://www.restaurantleyli.de/

 4. Enjoy a musical concert at the Pavillion

-Summer months are pretty busy and lots of people visit to garden to enjoy the sun.
-Almost every weekend, there are bands performing at the Pavillion adding to the joy and merriment that summer brings.
+Summer months are pretty busy, and many people visit the garden to enjoy the sun.
+Almost every weekend, there are bands performing at the Pavillion, adding to the joy and merriment that summer brings.

 6. Take your child to the Outdoor play area (Spielplatz in German)

 If you have small kids, get them to the outdoor play area inside the garden.
-It is an excellent place for kids to find other kids for company and have fun together.
+It is an excellent place to find other kids for company and have fun together.

 7. Plan a picnic with grilling

 In the summer months, you will find plenty of families and groups of friends having a picnic in the garden.
-So pack you picnic basket, get your picnic grill and may be carry a ball or frisbee along with a portable music system- and you have all the stuff to have the most enjoyable time.
+So pack your picnic basket, get your picnic grill and maybe carry a ball or frisbee along with a portable music system- and you have all the stuff to have the most enjoyable time.

 8. Take part in events at the park

-In summer, many events like the Sport & Spiel , Herrngarten Jam etc take place in the garden.
-The entry to these events is free and is open to everyone.
-So, take part in these fests and make your weekend even more fun.
+In summer, many events like the Sport & Spielfest, Herrngarten Jam etc., take place in the garden.
+Entry to these events is free and is open to everyone.
+So, participate in these fests and make your weekend even more fun.